 The DVB-I Reference Client is an open source project developed by Sofia Digital together with the DVB Project to demonstrate and validate different aspects the DVB-I service discovery and metadata specification while offering an example of how the client could look.

 The client and its associated backend part brings together service list registries, service lists, services and service instances.
 It includes multi-language support, TV-Anytime schedule data and DRM examples.

-Building on the work done for the DVB-I demo on the DVB booth at IBC2019, this demo will show native support for DVB-I service discovery and service playback integrated into prototype software running on a production 2020 Philips Android TV.
+Building on the work done for the DVB-I demo on the DVB booth at IBC2019, this demo from TPV Technology will show native support for DVB-I service discovery and service playback integrated into prototype software running on a production 2020 Philips Android TV.
 It will include the full user journey starting from installation.

 - discovery of DVB-I service offerings from a local service list registry;

 - installation of a DVB-I service list with support for region selection and service instance priorities;

 - support for channel lists containing services delivered over both DVB-T/T2 and DVB-DASH (IP);

 - integrated channel change between both terrestrial and DASH services.

 TPV Technology is a Member of the DVB Project.